Fresh Goat Cheese and Sautéed Mushroom Pizza

 - 1 clove garlic (minced)

-- 1 tbsp Parmesan or Pecorino Romano grated
+- 1 tablespoon Parmesan or Pecorino Romano grated

 - 8 basil leaves (julienned)